2.a) General properties of matter

 The elasticity explains the principle of energy conservation as it is an energy of reversible deformation.
 Perfect elasticity is an essential requirement for the principle of energy conservation.

 The concept of elastic energy is more complex than it appears at first.
 An elastic object needs internal elements with elastic properties and so on.
-On another hand, elastic energy needs elements in constant motion or vibration, as a totally static element would not have any internal energy.
+On another hand, elastic energy needs elements in constant motion or vibration, as a full static element would not have any internal energy.

 In short, the property of elasticity configures the globine as a material net in constant vibration or resonance.